Austin-Sparks.net

 Having said that, we can now proceed to the first example of leadership in the Bible.
 While the principle of leadership was at work from the beginning, leadership only had its full expression when there was a people needing and prepared for it.
 This full expression of the principle first came out in Moses.

-Moses — the first of the great Bible leaders
+Moses - The First of the Great Bible Leaders

 What we have said regarding the sovereignty of God is unmistakable in the case of Moses.
 From his birth and preservation at birth right through his history all the evidences of his being "a chosen vessel" are clear.
 He was where he was because God did it.
 Even when, out of sympathy and wrath, he essayed to assume the position of deliverer, that was negatived, because this thing had got to be so utterly of God.